ABOUT DAVID REYNOLDS

 I recognise that most old buildings will have defects and imperfections, which to some extent may form part of their appeal, charm and character.
 However, dampness, timber decay and structural movement are, in their various forms, the three most significant threats to any building.

 With regards to damp problems, I firmly believe that an accurate diagnosis is the correct place to start, and from this I will work with my client to agree a proportionate response in terms of any essential remedial work.
 In many cases I will look at Damp Management strategies rather than conventional damp-proofing remedial work.

 I believe that one of my primary skills is establishing a proportionate context and perspective, and proposing the most appropriate set of priorities for any property or client, thereby avoiding works which may be costly and unnecessary.

 Above all, whilst I can offer qualified advice and opinions, I will always respect a client’s own views, opinions and individual requirements, and in many cases can provide solutions to clients working on a limited budget.

 DAVID REYNOLDS – CSRT CSSW

 Born in 1965, I grew up in the fishing village of Flushing, where my father ran the local boat yard in the 1970s.
-I attended the local Primary, Secondary and Sixth-Form schools, and in 1983 gained my first permanent job, with the Truro branch of a well-known and large building preservation company where I developed (or discovered) a keen interest for old buildings.
+I attended the local Primary, Secondary and Sixth-Form schools, and in 1983 gained my first permanent job, with the Truro branch of a well-known and large building preservation company where I developed (or discovered) a keen interest in old buildings.
 I subsequently progressed my career through 2 other firms including the UKs market leader at that time.
-However, I became disillusioned by their increasingly sales- and target-orientated direction and in 1996 I set up this, my own business, to provide the personal and flexible service I feel my clients need.
+However, I became disillusioned by their increasingly sales- and target-orientated direction and in 1996 I set up business on my own to provide the personal and flexible service I feel my clients need.